EthanPlant/EthanPlant.ca/content/writing/stop-the-datacentre.md

 ## Powered by Wardroom

-At the bottom of each Stop the Datacentre site is a short declaration:
+At the time of writing, the bottom of each Stop the Datacentre site contains a short declaration:

 > Stop the Datacentre 2026 • powered by Wardroom